yfeng95/PRNet/README.md

 2、Generate myself train set.
 I have know how to do it but not testing！

-3、Training Light weight net and convert to caffe&caffe2 using C++.
+3、Training Light weight net and convert to caffe or caffe2 and inference using C++.

 # Update